ileskaa/JWT-API/README.md

 Once you have set the desired values, run `python RS256_encoding.py`.
 This will print a JWT token value that can be used when requesting the API.

 This repository contains by default a private key, stored in `example.com.key`, and an X.509 certificate in PEM format, stored in `example.com.pem`.
 This provides a quick way to test the API.
 You can however create your own own key and certificate.
 To do so, first make sure you have openssl installed.
-Then run
+Then run (on a single line)
 `openssl req -x509 -sha256 -noenc -newkey rsa:4096 -keyout example.com.key -days 365 -out example.com.pem`.
 This will create both a private key, and a PEM certificate matching that private key.
 Tested with openssl 3.2.1.
 If you wish the extract the public key from the certifcate, you can use following command: